louy2/website/src/site/careers/sw-web.md

 You will thrive in this role if you:

-- Are an experienced, [product-minded](https://blog.pragmaticengineer.com/the-product-minded-engineer/) software generalist with a frontend focus.
 - Know web tech like JavaScript, HTML, and CSS.
 - Are excited about accessibility.
 - Have worked on single-page apps, but see [beyond](https://macwright.com/2020/05/10/spa-fatigue.html) the frameworks of the day.
-- Can debug backends when they’re not doing what you expect.
-- Are interested in TypeScript and other typed languages.
-Experience is helpful but not required.
 - Believe in fully documenting your ideas.
 - Enjoy reading the documentation produced by others.
 - Get excited about a wide range of technical topics and dig really deep into them.